gaboesquivel/gaboesquivel/content/projects/mobtion.md

 # Mobtion

-Mobtion agency specializes in mobile development services.
-I designed and developed their responsive website and WordPress CMS.
- My responsibilities included website design, development, and ensuring seamless content management for the agency.
+A responsive agency website and WordPress content system for Mobtion's mobile-development services.